kasemdeautsch/PP4/README.md

     (type the repo name and choose it in the field).
  3. Select 'Deplopy branch' for manual deployment.
  4. when the Build is finished it should say that the deployment is successful.
- 5. Oppen the app then the page will open and you will see a text says 'the install workrd successfully' from Django.
+ 5. Open the app then the page will open and you will see a text says 'the install worked successfully' from Django.

 **Later Deploy**

  1. Set `DEBUG = False`.
- 2. Commit and push ti GitHub.
+ 2. Commit and push to GitHub.
  3. In heroku choose the app and go to settings tab then click on 'reveal config vars'.
  4. Delete 'DISABLE_COLLECTSTATIC' variable.
  5. Deploy your app as in the previous step.